Henry Boyle, 5th Earl of Shannon

-Henry Bentinck Boyle, 5th Earl of Shannon (22 November 1833 in London – 8 February 1890 in Castlemartyr), styled Viscount Boyle from 1842–68, was an Honorary Colonel of the 2nd Brigade, South Irish Division, Royal Artillery.
+Henry Bentinck Boyle, 5th Earl of Shannon (22 November 1833 in London – 8 February 1890 in Castlemartyr), styled Viscount Boyle from 1842–68, was an Irish peer.

 Family

 He was a son of Richard Boyle, 4th Earl of Shannon and his wife Emily Henrietta Seymour.
 Richard served as a Member of Parliament, representing the County Cork constituency in the House of Commons from 1830 to 1832.
 Richard was a member of the Whig faction.
 Emily was a daughter of Lord George Seymour and Isabella Hamilton.

 George Seymour was a son of Francis Seymour-Conway, 1st Marquess of Hertford and his wife Lady Isabella Fitzroy.
 Isabella Hamilton was a daughter of the Reverend George Hamilton, Canon of Windsor (1718–1787) and his wife Elizabeth Onslow.

 Isabella Fitzroy was a daughter of Charles FitzRoy, 2nd Duke of Grafton and his wife Lady Henrietta Somerset.
 George Hamilton was a son of James Hamilton, 7th Earl of Abercorn and his wife Anne Plumer.
 Elizabeth Onslow was a daughter of Richard Onslow, Governor of Plymouth and his second wife Pooley Walton.